Billions in aid package to repay gas extraction debt of honour

 The comprehensive package consists of four parts that are inextricably linked:

-• investing in a new perspective for Groningen.
+- investing in a new vision for Groningen.

-The municipal and provincial councils and the executive committees of the water boards in Groningen adopted the package this week.
+The councils of councils the province, as well as the executive boards of the water boards in Groningen, approved the package this week.

-When it comes to damage repair and reinforcement, residents must be helped without hesitation and legal barriers, whatever the cost.
-No longer according to the NAM's liability policy, but with the sole aim of achieving a good result for the resident.
+When it comes to damage repair and reinforcement, residents must be helped without hesitation or legal barriers—regardless of the cost.
+This should no longer be guided by the NAM’s liability, but should focus solely on achieving a positive outcome for the residents.

-Investments are needed in the liveability of the region: social cohesion and facilities in villages and neighbourhoods, the mental health of residents, increasing opportunities for the next generation and breaking the cycle of intergenerational poverty.
-Furthermore, work must be done to make Groningen natural gas-free by 2035.
+Investments are needed in the quality of life in the “ ” region: social cohesion and amenities in villages and neighborhoods, residents’ mental health, expanding opportunities for the next generation, and breaking the cycle of intergenerational poverty.
+Furthermore, efforts must be made to make Groningen natural gas-free by 2035.

-Finally, the region wants to reach agreements with the national government on a new perspective for the area.
-This concerns sustainable energy, the future of rural areas, and healthy and happy aging.
-This includes investments in innovation, education, the labor market, infrastructure, and accessibility.
+Finally, the region wants to reach agreements with the national government on a new vision for the area.
+This involves sustainable energy, the future of rural areas, and healthy and happy aging.
+It also includes investments in innovation, education, the labor market, infrastructure, and accessibility.

 Starting point

-King's Commissioner René Paas: 'Shortly after the presentation of the parliamentary inquiry committee, we outlined what we expect from the government.
-The package we are now putting on the table is a first concrete step toward fulfilling the debt of honor to Groningen.
-It must ensure that the committee's work does not end up in a drawer, but is the beginning of real solutions for Groningen.'
+King’s Commissioner René Paas: “Shortly after the parliamentary inquiry committee presented its report, we outlined our expectations of the national government.
+The package we are now putting forward is a first concrete step toward fulfilling the government’s debt of honor to Groningen.
+It is intended to ensure that the committee’s work does not end up gathering dust on a shelf, but rather marks the beginning of real solutions for Groningen.”

 Together with Groningen

-With 'Debt of honor: recovery and perspective for Groningen', the region responds to the outcome of the parliamentary inquiry.
-At the same time, this is the starting point for further dialogue with representatives of the people and residents of Groningen, as recommended in recommendation 11 of the inquiry committee.
-This dialogue will therefore continue from now on: together with representatives of the people and the residents of Groningen, the Groningen authorities will further flesh out the plans.
-This dialogue will be structural and long-term.
+With “Ereschuld: Recovery and Prospects for Groningen,” the region responds to the findings of the parliamentary inquiry.
+At the same time, this serves as the starting point for continuing the dialogue elected officials and residents of Groningen, as recommended in Recommendation 11 of the inquiry committee.
+This dialogue will therefore continue from this point forward: together with elected officials and the people of Groningen, the Groningen authorities will further develop the plans.
+This dialogue is structural and long-term.

-The package is the result of discussions held recently by the province, water boards, and municipalities with residents, social organizations, and other parties.
-Consideration of an appropriate response to the problems in Groningen was already underway before the parliamentary inquiry committee presented its report, "Groningers Boven Gas" (Groningers Above Gas).
+The package is the result of discussions that the province, the water boards, and the councils have held councils with residents, civil society organizations, and other stakeholders.
+Efforts to develop an appropriate response to the problems in Groningen were already underway before the parliamentary inquiry committee presented its report, “Groningers Boven Gas.”

-Want to read the complete package?
-'Debt of honor: recovery and perspective for Groningen' - provinciegroningen.nl
+Want to read the full package?
+'Ereschuld: Recovery and Prospects for Groningen' - provinciegroningen.nl